-We will be hosting Monarch workshops for the general community, workshops for teachers, and planting events in public parks and other habitats throughout the year.
+We host Monarch workshops for the general community, workshops for teachers, and planting events in public parks and in other habitats throughout the year.
 The Workshops turn the practice of raising Monarch Butterflies into a learning experience for adults and children.
 Participants will also be introduced to the surprising plants and animals associated with Monarchs as the Monarchs go through their brief reproductive life cycle in Port Washington along their migratory route from Mexico and back each year.
 Participants will receive free local plants, caterpillars, equipment, storybooks, and the training needed to raise monarch butterflies in their homes, classrooms, and gardens.
-By releasing monarch butterflies into the world to join their migration and by planting seeds, participants will be supporting the growth and health of this imperiled species, pollinators, and Port Washington's biodiversity.
+By releasing monarch butterflies into the world to join their migration and by planting seeds, participants will be supporting the growth and health of this imperiled species, pollinators, and Port Washington's biodiversity as a whole.